 Should a student voluntarily withdraw from school, credit for tuition will be calculated from the date the Office of the Dean is notified according to the following percentages:

+Departments or programs who offer non-standard courses for less than 7.5 weeks are required to submit for approval those course to the Office of the University Registrar.
+Students should check with their program or email the registrar’s office at firstname.lastname@example.org for clarification.
 The refund of tuition and fees shall be made in accordance with the policies previously mentioned.
 Students who feel that individual circumstances warrant an exception from the published policy should make a written request for an exception.
 This should be directed to the appropriate Dean’s Office in the case of tuition and the appropriate office mentioned above for other fees.
 This includes cases of involuntary withdrawal.

-d.
+4c.
 Withdrawals/Refunds for GU Programs Abroad

 An exception to the Georgetown refund/withdrawal policy is made for students on Georgetown University approved study abroad programs.
 Students who are registered to participate in an approved study abroad program and who wish to voluntarily withdraw must notify the Office of Global Education (OGE) in writing of their intention to withdraw.
 Refunds will be calculated from the date OGE is notified.
 For semester and full-year programs, students who withdraw from an approved study abroad program after accepting nomination in writing and before the beginning of their overseas program will be assessed a $300 OGE administrative fee, and will be responsible for any non-recoverable program expenses incurred overseas on his/her behalf by Georgetown University, the host university, or the program provider.
 Summer program participants are required to pay a non-refundable $500 deposit and will be charged for any additional non-recoverable costs incurred on their behalf and any non-recoverable expenses incurred for the student.
 Students who withdraw after the beginning of their overseas program will be refunded a percentage of the Georgetown tuition charge, based on the Georgetown refund schedule, less non-recoverable costs as determined by the partner institution, and the Education Abroad Insurance fee.
 Georgetown University is not responsible for costs paid directly by the student to partner institutions or third-party providers.